Empowering Northeastern Strawberry Growers With Flower Mapping

 On each date listed for flower mapping in Table 3, five (Snyder Farm) or six (Cream Ridge) single plant samples from each site were taken from each nitrogen treatment and flower mapped.
 Flower mapping consisted of evaluating the terminal meristem and determining the floral or vegetative status via dissection using a digital microscope.
 The status of the terminal meristem was assigned 0 if vegetative and 1 to 4 if floral, depending on which flowers of the inflorescence were discernable at dissection: primary only = 1, secondary = 2, tertiary = 3 and quaternary or greater = 4.

-Evaluation of plant architecture was performed in spring 2022 to evaluate effects of fall applied nitrogen on ‘Chandler’ growth and yield.
+Evaluation of plant architecture was performed in spring 2022 to evaluate effects of fall applied nitrogen on growth and yield.
 Five plants per treatment were sampled from Snyder farm plots and fifteen plants per treatment from Cream Ridge plots and plant architecture assessed via dissection.
 Crown, linflorescence and flower numbers per plant were determined.
 In addition, leaf, inflorescence, flower and runner production per crown were also evaluated.

 Data from each site were evaluated separately using a non-parametric analysis utilizing the Wilcoxon option in PROC NPAR1WAY test of the SAS® system which utilizes the Kruskal-Wallis test to evaluate differences in plant architectural features among the three treatments.
-Results are presented in the section labelled ‘Results and Discussion’.

 Plug plants of ‘Chandler’ were propagated from runner tips purchased from a commercial nursery in New Jersey for establishing in field plantings at Cream Ridge and Snyder Farm for flower mapping studies.
 Plugs were planted in the plasticulture system on 12 September 2022 at Cream Ridge and 26 August at Snyder Farm.
+The experimental plan for ‘Chandler’ in 2022 included three treatments: (1) Control (0 lbs N/acre), (2) 60 lbs N/acre one week after planting, and (3) 60 lbs N/acre one week after flower initiation was observed.
+Planting, flower mapping, row cover installation and treatment dates are presented for both locations in Table 4.

 Table 4.
 Planting, sampling and treatment dates for floral mapping study of ‘Chandler’ strawberry established in a plasticulture system at two sites in New Jersey.